This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 The Essential Five:

-- Django Platform - Single source of truth for all client data
+- Django Platform - My single source of truth for all client data

-- Claude Code - Development and problem-solving partner
+- Claude Code - My development and problem-solving partner

 - Astro - Fast, reliable websites without WordPress complexity